MicrosoftDocs/security/zero-trust/modernize-security-operations-reduce-manual-effort.md

 # Step 6.
 Reduce manual effort

+NOTE TO CONTRIBUTORS: Please see the "NEEDED BY CONTRIBUTORS" tags and help flesh out the needed information.

 NOTE TO REVIEWERS: This article is in progress and not complete.

 At all times, SecOps should be focused on reducing the toil and suffering from manual and repetitive tasks such as switching tools, typing commands, and copying and pasting data.